 1. Classical music is expensive!

-It’s true that the cost of premium category tickets might in some cases condemn you to eat plain pasta until June.
-But there are different ticket categories and even discounts.
-If you’re under 30, you are eligible for a 50% discount, and if you come 30 minutes before the concert, you can get a ticket (possibly excellent seating) for only 10 euros – less than a cinema ticket!
-They might not let you in with popcorn and soda, but you’re still in for a wide range of emotions.
-Isn’t life great?
+Okay, sometimes ticket prices can be shocking, but fortunately, there are plenty of deals to be had.
+There are different ticket categories and affordable options: If you’re under 30, you are eligible for a 50% discount, and if you come 30 minutes before the concert, you can get a ticket (possibly excellent seating) for only 10 euros.

 2. You have to be an expert to appreciate it.

-Classical music is a universe in itself.
-Just like electro, rock or hip hop, it is vast.
+Classical music is a world of its own and moreover particularly diverse.
 The difference between a work by Igor Stravinsky and a Gregorian chant from the Middle Ages, is probably as great as that of Black Sabbath and the theme song from Frozen.
 Over the past thousand years, music has evolved and taken many forms.
 So, when you pick a concert, start with something you’re familiar with.
 If you like the piano, go for a piano recital.
 If you like Mozart, then choose Mozart.
 Take a chance and see it where it takes you.
 One way to get started is to listen to one of the Bozar playlists.

 3. Concerts are really long.